United Kingdom National Nuclear Laboratory

 • A 200 kV aberration-corrected FEG-TEM (expected to be available from late 2021).

-In addition, NNL are procuring state‐of‐the‐art robotic equipment which will enhance NNL’s current in-house robotic capabilities to support Robotics and Artificial Intelligence (RAI) technical programmes.
+In addition, UKNNL are procuring state‐of‐the‐art robotic equipment which will enhance UKNNL’s current in-house robotic capabilities to support Robotics and Artificial Intelligence (RAI) technical programmes.
 This capability will be located at our Workington Facility.

-FIB-SEM at NNL’s Central Laboratory, Sellafield - FEI Helios 600i Nanolab with EDS & EBSD with TKD
+FIB-SEM at UKNNL’s Central Laboratory, Sellafield - FEI Helios 600i Nanolab with EDS & EBSD with TKD

 © NNL

-A high-resolution FIB-SEM with a full complement of analytical capability is available for use at NNL’s Central Laboratory (Sellafield).
+A high-resolution FIB-SEM with a full complement of analytical capability is available for use at UKNNL’s Central Laboratory (Sellafield).

 Installed in the active area of Central Laboratory on Sellafield site, the instrument combines a UHR electron microscope with energy-dispersive X-ray analysis (EDX) and electron back-scatter diffraction (EBSD) analysis, as well as an ion column for sputtering materials and preparing size-reduced specimens for TEM analysis.